eeliang/gaps_and_islands_sql/source/includes/dates_with_status.md

 WHERE sequence_length > 0;
 ```

-Go through step by step.
+We will go though each CTE step-by-step.

 ### `classify_into_status`
-Band the number columns into discrete statuses.
+We apply a conditional statement to band the number columns into discrete statuses - Changing number of visitors to "high_traffic" / "low_traffic".

 ### `sort_and_rank`
 This CTE orders the table by the `dates` column.
 We create an index column `rn` and a separate rank column `rn_by_status` for each status.

 ### `consecutive_dates_will_share_group_key`
-Subtracting `rn_by_status` FROM `rn` will return the same `group_key` if there are consecutive rows.
-Because the `rn_by_status` column increments at the same pace AS the `rn` column.
-This allows us to have a `group_key` for each island.
+Subtracting `rn_by_status` from `rn` will return a unique `group_key` for consecutive rows.
+This works because the `rn_by_status` column increments at the same pace as the `rn` column.
+This allows us to have a unqiue `group_key` for each island.

 <aside class="notice">
 There may be rare instance where the <code>group_key</code> is  duplicated across statuses.
 See <a href="#avoid-error-of-overalapping-groups">how to address this issue</a>.